protocol/web3-dev-team/proposals/filecoin-pubsub-observatory.md

 ## Purpose &amp; impact
 #### Background &amp; intent

-We are currently flying blind in terms of block propagation and network health in the filecoin network.
+We currently have little visibility in terms of block propagation and network health in the filecoin network.
 We are also lacking a reputation system for filecoin peers.